huntdatacenter/docs/docs/do-science/faq/migration.md

 ### Will our home be the same?

-We will make available a new installation for your home machine.
+A new installation for your home machine will be available.
 You will be asked to update your lab passwords and install new workbench certificates.
-Also, the operating system will be a fresh install.
-Such you do need to update software that you have installed in your current location.
+The operating system will be a fresh install and you will need to update software that you have installed in your current location.

 ### Will our CPU machines be the same?

 Yes.
 We aim to move you to a new compute machine with the same machine type that you have today.
-However, they will be fresh intallation, so software and other adaptations that you have done to your current environment will need to be reinstalled.
+However, they the operating system will be fresh intallation, so software and other adaptations that you have done to your current environment must be reinstalled.

 ### Will our storage volumes be the same?